Break the GPO Ceiling: Get the Guide

 Clinical Trials

 Every therapy, drug or approach that is in place today to treat cancer had its start in a clinical trial.
 American Oncology Partner practices bring innovative treatment options to patients, close to home.
-By partnering with Sarah Cannon, a global leader in offering community-based clinical trials, we offer clinical trial options to patients across several locations within AON’s network of oncology practices.
+We offer clinical trial options to patients across several locations within AON’s network of oncology practices.

 Clinical Trial researcher placing test tube in holder.